gxrao/deep_learning/readme.md

 the goal of this repository is rcording all code when I learn deep learning and sharing with others.

-2018-4-1 create cnn_simple.py  and model_apply.py files
+# 2018-4-1

+add files : cnn_simple.py

+create a convolutional neural networks(cnn) on MNIST datasets, include two hidden layers , one full connection layer and one ouuput layer.